The Urbino Now Project 2025

 Coached by teachers who have won Pulitzer Prizes and other top journalism awards, students in both sections will work on skills critical for successful journalism, including the basics of reporting and telling compelling stories, through both words and images.
 Students will learn how to navigate as professional journalists in a foreign culture by working with interpreters and crafting ready-to-publish features and news stories.

-Students will sign up for 3 credits from our partner university, University of Jamestown.
+Students can sign up for 3 credits from our partner university, University of Jamestown.
 Credits are transferable and may be accepted for journalism elective credit by your college or university.
+An optional six(6) transferable academic credits are available for students who continue on to The Siena Project, The Cagli Project, or the The Urbino International PR Project.

 Travel Opportunities

-Students will have three-day weekends (Fridays, Saturdays and Sundays) free to explore the city, or to travel within Italy.
+Students will have two 2-day weekends (Saturdays and Sundays) free to explore the city, or to travel within Italy.
 Florence, Rome, Bologna and Venice are accessible by bus and train; regional buses from Urbino serve many charming, small towns in the region.
 Those who want to tour extensively should plan travel time before or after the program.

 Students